dartmouth-cs98/hack-a-thing-2-22f-barbz-2/README.md

 ## Who Did What?

 TODO: who worked on what part?
 Melissa and Will pair programmed both projects.
 Melissa generally focused on the VR Museum, while Will dove into the AR Mobile Applications.
 We both followed the tutorials alongside one another, ensuring we downloaded the necessary software and dependencies in case we ran into any individual issues and thus would be able to pick up on either one's work space.
+William ran into hardware issues with Unity causing his computer to overheat, resulting in pair programing and implementing the Unity projects primarily on Melissa's computer.
+I will also note the educational aspect of the AR course took much of our time to prepare for the Unity interactions.

 ## What you learned